 Free Visual-Motor Development Checklist Printable

-I have all the visual-motor development lists that I posted above in this handy checklist format.
-It's a free printable on my site when you also sign-up for my weekly child development newsletter.
+I have the visual-motor development ages and tasks that I posted above in this handy checklist format.
+It's a free printable on my site when you sign-up for my weekly child development newsletter.

-If you are already subscriber, don't worry, you won't be subscribing twice.
-By entering your email address below it lets my printable hosting service know which printable packet to send you.
+If you are already a subscriber, don't worry, you won't be subscribing twice.
+By entering your email address below lets my printable hosting service know which printable packet to send you.